How to Cope With Joint Custody During a Pandemic

 Communication after divorce can be difficult, but your children need you to communicate effectively during this time of crisis.
 Discuss how to cope with joint custody at this time (keeping the questions above in mind) to develop a temporary arrangement that works well for your child.

 Your family lawyer can help you draft the temporary agreement.
-At Randle Palmer & Bernays, we are Tucson’s reliable family lawyers.
+At Randle Palmer & Associates, we are Tucson’s reliable family lawyers.
 We can offer the right guidance to help you and your ex come to an understanding.

 You have to stay flexible and make room for deviations from your agreements from time to time.